keren1231998/Knesset-Offensive-Prediction/README.md

-# Harmfull Prediction for Knesset Protocols
+## Knesset Protocol Analysis Pipeline
-This repository contains a pipeline for analyzing Knesset protocols, focusing on identifying and processing parliamentary discourse.
+A comprehensive framework for analyzing Israeli parliamentary discourse through Knesset protocols, with a focus on detecting procedural disruptions and harmful language patterns.
+## Overview
+This pipeline processes Knesset protocols through multiple stages, from data collection to advanced language analysis.
+It leverages both rule-based heuristics and machine learning approaches to identify various forms of parliamentary disruptions and problematic discourse.

 ## Pipeline Steps